OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 60 %
     :align: center

-.. tip::  You can return to the Front Page anytime by clicking on the home icon in the upper left corner.
+.. tip::  You can return to the Front Page anytime by click on the home icon in the upper left corner.

 Creating a new Content type